datirium/cwl-airflow-parser/README.dev.md

         we waited to long for scheduler to kill their PIDs.
 Timeout is equal to `2 * KILLED_TASK_CLEANUP_TIME` from `airflow.cfg`
    - `clean_dag_run` doesn't know if any of the tasks' PID children are stopped too

+### CI with Travis
+1. Experimental `.travis.yml` configuration file has the following structure
+   - runs two jobs separately (see `env`) with different tests to run (see `NTEST`)
+   - to use `LocalExecutor` mysql-server is started in docker
+   - `airflow.cfg` is updated to unpause all dags
+   - `scheduler` and `webserver` are started in background
+   - `cwl-airflow-tester` is run with `-s` argument to display spinner and prevent Travis from killing the job after being idle for more than 10 min